 - You can ask for feedback on the decision.

 - General regulations

-These regulations contain all conditions, procedures, etc. to apply for a research project with the FWO.
+These regulations contain all conditions to apply for an FWO Research Project